dbgcode/objective-c-style-guide/README.md

 CGRect frame = (CGRect){ .origin = CGPointZero, .size = frame.size };
 ```

-## Golden Path
+## Early Return

+Code readability is greatly reduced with the increase in indentation.
 When coding with conditionals, the left hand margin of the code should be the "golden" or "happy" path.
 That is, don't nest `if` statements.
 Multiple return statements are OK.

 **Preferred:**